Fish company: Filleting by hand

 In some fish companies, fish filleting is done manually.
 This way of fish processing involves high labor costs.

 During the processing of fish fillet, the stages are same as the processing of whitefish but the fish are filleted by hand rather than machine.
 The fish is headed, gutted, de-iced and de-scaled.
 It is then graded and filleted by hand.
 After the processing phase, the fish fillet is trimmed for blood, bones fins, black membrane, fleas, loose fish scales and sorted.
 It is then packed and kept frozen in cold storage.

 Food safety

 Fish companies need food safety certification to ensure that the processing has been carried out in a healthy manner.
 One of the common certifications is Hazard Analysis Critical Control Points) (HACCP).

 HACCP is a system which identifies hazards and implements measures for their control.
-It was developed in 1960 by NASA to ensure food safety for the manned space program.
+It was developed in 1960 by NASA to ensure food safety for the crewed space program.
 The main objectives of NASA were to prevent food safety problems and control food borne diseases.
 HACCP has been used by the food industry since the late 1970.